swagtop/gol/README.md

 ## Piping

-You can pipe cell configurations in and out of gol by using the `-fb` (from bytes), `-tb` (to bytes), or both `-fbtb`.
+You can pipe cell configurations in and out of gol by using the `-i` (input bytes), `-o` (output bytes), or both `-io`.
 Each cell is encoded as 8 bytes in little endian.

 To pipe out whatever you've drawn in GUI mode into a file, start gol like so:
 ```bash